Is Bluetooth Safe? How Bluetooth Hacking Happens and How to Prevent It

 • Unknown apps: If you’ve noticed apps appearing on your device that you don’t remember installing, this could be a sign of a hack.

-• Strange behavior: This could be anything out of the ordinary, like your mobile phone running unusually slow all of a sudden, apps not working as they usually do, or your phone constantly crashing.
+• Strange behavior: This could be anything out of the ordinary, like your mobile phone running unusually slow suddenly, apps not working as they usually do, or your phone constantly crashing.

 Five types of Bluetooth hacks

-In order for a Bluetooth connection to be possible, devices need to be in range of one another.
+For a Bluetooth connection to be possible, devices need to be in the range of one another.
 The connection can be broken by moving outside of range or even behind walls or obstacles.

 This makes it necessary for a hacker to be within close range of a target and maintain that range and connection for the duration of the hack.
 Crowded public places — especially ones where people tend to remain stationary longer, such as coffee shops or restaurants — have become popular spots for Bluetooth hackers.
 Keep in mind that while most Bluetooth ranges max out at around 30 feet, these cybercriminals have been known to carry out attacks from hundreds of feet away.